Enigmage/Enigmage/README.md

 ## Hi 👋 I am Ali Zaidi!

 I'm a dedicated Fullstack Developer from Lucknow, India with keen interest in distributed systems, decentralized technology, databases and functional programming.
-I'm also fascinated by theoretical computer science and programming language design.
+I'm also a computer science student, currently pursuing my Bachelors from Amity University.

 <!--<details open>